listed in order of year Ph.D. was completed

 Ph.D. in Medical Psychology, "Conditioning factors in the relationship between stress and opioid self-administration in rats"

 Yavin Shaham received his BS in 1986 and his MA in 1988 from the Hebrew University, Jerusalem.
-He then received his PhD in 1992 from the Uniformed Services University of the Health Sciences, Bethesda.
+He then received his PhD in 1992 from USU.
 His postdoctoral training from 1992 to 1995 was at Concordia University, Montreal, in the laboratory of Dr. Jane Stewart.
 From 1996 to 1998 he was an investigator at the Addiction Research Center in Toronto and an Adjunct Assistant Professor at the Psychology Department of University of Toronto.
 During this time, his research was supported by extramural grants from NIDA/NIH (USA) and MRC (Canada).
-He joined NIDA intramural program in 1998 where he is currently a tenured Branch Chief and a Senior Investigator.
+He joined the NIDA intramural program in 1998 where he is currently a tenured Branch Chief and a Senior Investigator.
 He also holds a cross-appointment as an Adjunct Professor at U of Maryland School of Medicine.
 In 2001 he received the NIDA Director's Award of Merit and in 2006 he received the Society of Neuroscience Jacob Waletzky award for innovative research in drug and alcohol addiction.
 He has published over 130 empirical papers, reviews, and commentaries, and his papers were cited over 10,000 times.
 He currently serves as a Senior Editor for The Journal of Neuroscience.
 He is also an editorial board member of the journals Biological Psychiatry, Neuropsychopharmacology, Psychopharmacology, and Addiction Biology.
 His group investigates the neurobiological mechanisms of relapse to heroin, alcohol, methamphetamine, and palatable food, as assessed in rat models.
 Yavin can be contacted at: Yshaham@intra.nida.nih.gov

 Elizabeth S. Mezzacappa (1993)